 Juniors are randomly assigned to attend one of four overnight retreats.
-(Sunday noon - Monday 3:00pm)
+(Sunday noon - Monday 3:00 p.m.)

 Seniors, although not mandated, are strongly encouraged to attend one of three P.A.T.S.
-(Praying and Thinking Spiritually) retreats (Wednesday 3:30pm - Friday 5:30pm)
+(Praying and Thinking Spiritually) retreats (Wednesday 3:30 p.m. - Friday 5:30 p.m.)

-All retreats are held off-site and permission forms are required.
+Most retreats are held off-site and permission forms are required.
 Fees for retreats are covered under student tuition fees, except for the senior retreat which can be added to the student's tuition when attending.
 A full description of the retreat program is available on our website.